 Coupons & Budgeting – Lauren Greutman, I Am That Lady Interview

-I have been connected with Lauren Greutman of I Am That Lady for a couple of years but actually only met her in person last spring.
+I have been connected with Lauren Greutman of Lauren Greutman (she used to be I Am That Lady) for a couple of years but actually only met her in person last spring.
 She’s a lovely person and very talented and definitely knows how to make her money work for her.
 She’s co-hosted a local Syracuse TV show off and on for a couple of years called Bridge Street and still does financial segments here and there.
 She has a book coming out soon called Budgeting That Works so look out for that.

 1. What were the circumstances that got you into the need to learn how to save money and make money go further?